ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

 #### **Generic JSON Output**

 ```
-  Dumps target information to JSON file and optionally invokes python script on
+  Dumps target information to a JSON file and optionally invokes a
-  generated file.
-See comments at the beginning of json_project_writer.cc and
+  python script on the generated file.
+See the comments at the beginning
-  desc_builder.cc for overview of JSON file format.
+  of json_project_writer.cc and desc_builder.cc for an overview of the JSON
+  file format.

   --json-file-name=<json_file_name>
       Overrides default file name (project.json) of generated JSON file.